c128lib/Reference/StartupSequence.md

 From this point, 8502 is in control.

-8502 is starting for the first time so he sets program counter to
+8502 is starting for the first time so program counter is set to
 <pre>
 .PC = $FFFD * 256 + $FFFC
 </pre>

-So, z80 sets location $FFFC to $1100 in ram which is visible during z80 surrender.
+Z80 sets location $FFFC to $1100 in ram which is visible during z80 surrender.
 When 8502 starts by checking $FFFC, will start from $1100, set bank 15 (activating Kernal rom) and then proceed to RESET routine.